 This easy Kolache recipe is often filled with pie filling or jam, purchased or homemade is fine.
 Traditionally the fillings are apricot, cherry, prune, or poppyseed, but could also be meat such as sausage, or a soft farmers cheese.
 In the bakeries here, I see a lot of kolaches with a combination of fruit and cheese.

 I made this warm cinnamon and brown sugar apple filling.
-It’s delicious on it’s own and amazing in this Kolache recipe!
+It’s delicious on its own and amazing in this Kolache recipe!

 Back to the Kolache itself.
 The first time I made this recipe was to use up some pears sitting on my counter and came up with an amazing Caramelized Pear filling that tasted amazing nestled in this soft kolache dough too.